The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 Travel and Purchase Coverage

 Here’s where the card really shines: The Sapphire Preferred Card’s purchase and travel protections rival what’s offered by pricier premium cards.
-For example, it’s uncommon to find comprehensive travel coverage on cards with sub-$100 annual fee, but the Sapphire Preferred Card has it built in.
+For example, it’s uncommon to find comprehensive travel coverage on cards with a sub-$100 annual fee, but the Sapphire Preferred Card has it built in.

 You’ll need to pay with your card to unlock these top protections, which include: